 The overall formula for 2014 continues as for the past 4 years with an adjustment for expanding field sizes.
 With 5 events in the series, you have plenty of opportunities to enter the fray.
 You must attend & finish TWO races at a minimum to be scored in the overall.
 Your worst result (which may be a no-show, so zero points) will be dropped.

 Points will be awarded 25 deep per race according to the following scheme:

 65, 50, 40, 35, 30, 26, 23, 20, 18, 16, 15, 14, 13, 12, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1.

-Chip timing is provided by Cascade Cross with a system from Orbiter.
-Your chip will be affixed to the back of your bib number.
-The large Tyvek bib number goes on your back left hip on your jersey, like this:
+Chip timing is provided by Red Tent Timing.
+Your chip will be affixed to your helmet with a zip tie.
+You may not where a chip from another series during our race!
+The large Tyvek bib number goes on your back left hip (unless otherwise specified at registration), like this:

 Check for readability - pose bending over like on a bike and ask a friend if your number is readable.
 If not, you may not get an accurate result.

 You may keep your bib number from race to race.
 The Red Tent timing chips are issued at each race with a $10 deposit at Registration.
 They correspond to the exact same bib number..
 We ask that you return them right after your race.